Hiring International Students on OPT

 How Does OPT Work?

 - Once they receive their card, they can work for your company within their field of study.
+Students cannot begin working until the employment start date listed on their EAD, and the process can take about a week after approval.

 Employer Responsibilities